Spotify continues to dominate the global music streaming industry with 675 million monthly active users and a 31.7% market share.

 This marks a 15.7% decline from 9,123 employees in 2023, hinting at possible restructuring or cost-cutting efforts.

 2023 was Spotify’s peak in workforce size, with the highest number of employees in its history.
-Despite the decline in 2024, Spotify’s workforce has grown significantly over the past decade, increasing more than 24 times from just 311 employees in 2011.
+Despite the decline in 2024, Spotify’s workforce has grown significantly over the past decade, increasing by more than 24 times from just 311 employees in 2011.

 The following table displays the employee count of Spotify by year: